OneDrive & SharePoint (M365) - Collaborating with People Outside of Michigan Medicine

 External recipient doesn't have a Microsoft account.

 The external recipients won't need a Microsoft account.
 To access the content, both OneDrive and SharePoint will send a one-time verification passcode to the external user's email address to verify their identity.
 After they receive the code, they enter it into the verification screen to open the file.
-The content is secured and the link won't work if it's forwarded to others – it only works for people you specified when you shared.
+The content is secured, and the link won't work if it's forwarded to others – it only works for people you specified when you shared.

 External recipients can select the "Keep me signed in" option on the verification screen.
 Selecting the option, allows the verified link recipient to access the shared content for 7 days without re-entering a verification code.
 After the 7th day, a new verification code will be required.